samuel-book/stroke_outcome/intro.md

 The mRS distribution for fully recovered nLVO patients with IVT at t=0 is taken as the pre-stroke mRS distribution (this will represent a patient receiving a 100% effective treatment).
 This distribution comes from the SAMueL dataset, extracting the patients that have an ischaemic stroke and using NIHSS 0-10 as a surrogate for nLVO.
 This mRS distribution is then corrected for the excess deaths due to treatment with IVT for nLVO patients (1.10%, see appendix).

-The mRS distribution for patients for which the treatment had no effect at t=0 is taken from the untreated control group of nLVO.
-MIKE NEED MORE INFO FOR THIS.
-COULD NOT FIND WHERE THIS CAME FROM.
+The mRS distribution for patients for which the treatment had no effect at t=0 is taken from the untreated control group of nLVO ....
+# (KP: MIKE NEED MORE INFO FOR THIS.
+COULD NOT FIND WHERE THIS CAME FROM.)

 The weights used to combine these two mRS distributions (61% fully recovered & 39% no effect) were informed by data from Emberson et al. 2014, and found in order to match the P(mRS <= 1, t=0) of 0.63.
 It is seen from Emberson that 46% of patients with NIHSS 0-10 had mRS 0-1 in the untreated group (see figure 2 Emberson et al. 2014: (189 + 538)/(321 + 1252)).
 This translate into a 0.85 odds of a good outcome, which, when multipied with the odds ratio for mRS 0-1 at t=0 (which is 2.0, obtained from extrapolating back to t=0 in figure 1 "Effect of timing of alteplase treatment on good stroke outcome, mRS 0–1"), gives 1.70, before converting to a probability of 63%.